DanielOsuoha/CloudDatabase/README.md

 # TechConf 2025 Website

-A static website for a technology conference hosted on AWS EC2.
+A website for a technology conference hosted on AWS.
 The website features a responsive design with schedule information, speaker profiles, and conference details.

 ## Live Demo